Air filtration technology installed in patient transport vehicles to reduce exposure to COVID-19

 “Quantifying the potential scale of airborne virus transmission is a global challenge that many people are working to better understand.
 We believe a sensible approach is to use all available means to minimise the risk of exposure, in particular for those working in essential roles.”

 HATS originally ordered 100 AirBubbl air filtration devices from AirLabs to protect its drivers and passengers from London air pollution.
 The installation has now been ramped up to provide an additional layer of protection for its workers from exposure to coronavirus, as its vehicles are repurposed to support London hospitals, including Chelsea and Westminster NHS Foundation Trust and St George’s Hospital, which are putting protective measures in place to manage the crisis.

 Ashley Stowell, Advanced Paramedic Practitioner and Clinical Director for HATS, said: “We originally decided to install air filtration to protect our patients and our crews from London’s air pollution, as part of our ongoing commitment to the health and wellbeing of our staff.
-As the pandemic hit, it quickly became apparent that we could repurpose our vehicles to help transport patients infected by SARS-CoV-2.
+As the pandemic hit, it quickly became apparent that we could repurpose our vehicles to help transport patients infected by COVID-19.

 “In order to do this we decided to ramp up installation, along with the rapid deployment of extra vehicles for a number of additional services, including ITU transfers of COVID-19 patients and maternity services to a number of Hospital Trusts across London, in a bid to help reduce the cross infection on this mountain we are all having to climb.”